Grass Seed vs Fresh Turf

 - There is a confusing amount of grass seed mixes available - they may not match your current lawn if used for patching.

-As a turf supplier, Online Turf specialise in delivering high quality fresh turf directly to the customer - no middle men, and no old turf like the rolls you will see sitting outside your local B&Q. Whether you are choosing to buy turf or use grass seed in your garden, check out our products section for screened topsoil to get the perfect start for your new lawn, or our compost range to give your plants a nutrient boost.
+As a turf supplier, Online Turf specialise in delivering high quality fresh turf directly to the customer - no middle men, and no old turf like the rolls left on a store shelf.
+Whether you are choosing to buy turf or use grass seed in your garden, check out our products section for screened topsoil to get the perfect start for your new lawn, or our compost range to give your plants a nutrient boost.

 How to Lay Turf: